kreier/quartz/content/Projects/index_obsolete.md

 ---
-title: Projects
+title: Projects3
 ---
 This is a manually curated list of projects.
 The folder might be more up to date.
 This file is index in the /Projects folder and has a tag "title" with content "Projects".
-Not to be messed with [[Projects]] itself.
+Not to be messed with [[Projects]] itself. [[Projects]]
 ## 2025
 - Obsidian
 - Blog